Security breach hits U.S. card processors, banks

-Individual banks and processors said they had not yet determined the full extent of the breach, but the blog Krebs on Security, which first reported the breach, said it was "massive" and could affect more than 10 million cardholders.
+Individual banks and processors said they had not yet determined the full extent of the breach, but Krebs on Security described it as a "massive" breach that may affect more than 10 million cardholders.

-JPMorgan Chase & Co (JPM.N), as well as American Express and Discover, which issue their own cards, said they are monitoring customers' accounts and would issue new cards to anyone whose information may have been compromised.
+JPMorgan Chase & Co, as well as American Express and Discover, which issue their own cards, said they are monitoring customers' accounts and would issue new cards to anyone whose information may have been compromised.

-Citigroup Inc (C.N) said it has been notified by processors of the breach.
-Bank of America Corp (BAC.N) declined to comment on the matter and Wells Fargo & Co (WFC.N) said it was too early to comment on the impact.
+Citigroup Inc said it has been notified by processors of the breach.
+Bank of America Corp declined to comment on the matter and Wells Fargo & Co said it was too early to comment on the impact.

 Banks and processors emphasized customers would not be held liable for any fraudulent charges that may occur.

-Michael Simonsen, chief executive of real-estate research company Altos Research, said he may have been a victim.
+Mike Simonsen, the Chief Executive of real-estate research company Altos Research, said he may have been a victim.

-Simonsen said he was contacted by Bank of America last week about his Visa card.
+Simonsen said he was contacted by his bank, Bank of America Corp, last week about his Visa card.
 Although there were no unauthorized transactions, the representative told him a vendor or law enforcement agency had flagged his account as compromised and so he would receive a new one.

 "It was very unusual," he said.